pravin22kumar/Machine-Learning-Based-Bank-Loan-Approval-Prediction-System/README.md

    - Bank staff can log in to view and manage user details for verification and processing.

 5. **Multilingual Support**
-   - Accessibility in English, Telugu, Hindi, and Malayalam.
+   - Accessibility in Tamil, English, Telugu, Hindi, and Malayalam.

 6. **User-Friendly Interface**
    - Simple and intuitive UI for a seamless user experience.